 Backpressure behavior can be configured to one of Block, Drop Events, or (on Destinations that support it) Persistent Queue.
-In block mode, the output will refuse to accept new data until the receiver is ready.
+In Block mode, the output will refuse to accept new data until the receiver is ready.

 The system will back propagate block "signals" all the way back to the sender (assuming that the sender supports backpressure, too).
+In general, TCP-based senders support backpressure, but this is not a guarantee: Each upstream application's developer is responsible for ensuring that the application stops sending data once LogStream stops sending TCP acknowledgments back to it.

-In drop mode, the Destination will discard new events until the receiver is ready.
+In Drop mode, the Destination will discard new events until the receiver is ready.
 In some environments, the in-memory queues and their block/drop behavior are acceptable.